georgesittas/minijava-compiler/README.md

 ## Compilation & Execution

-- The .jar files have been omitted & they need to be placed under the jars/ dir.

 - Type in "make" to generate and compile all necessary files.

 - Execute the compiler as: java Main file1 [file2 [file3 ...]].